I felt stuck, unfulfilled, and realized that being busy wasn’t the way I wanted to live.

 Eventually, in a serendipitous like moment, I was recruited to work for an organization to help others achieve the evolution I was implementing for myself, I became a professional coach, and this opportunity planted the seed to help others in a way I wish I was helped in the past.

 Fast forward, past countless lessons and moments of growth, and another four years, being dedicated and busy led me to not only running my own coaching company, but also a position in in healthcare working in quality improvement, which made me feel like I was really making a difference.
-I felt like I was really making a difference and connected to my work.
 But then I was promoted.
 It was a great career move, into an executive level position at a major hospital but once the dust settled I realized I didn’t really like my job.
 I didn’t feel it was meaningful.

 I was successful professionally but didn’t feel successful personally.
 Something was off.
 I had grown tremendously.
 I was more confident, social, and successful than ever before but I was stuck.
 I didn’t really feel that I was at the right job.
 I started to withdraw and eventually became a disengaged employee.
 Going through the motions to get through the day but searching for more.